-NOTE: The delivery of statistical units, using the technologies of Linked data, will facilitate re-use of statistical data in general by the community of Web developers and so, the development of applications using statistical units.
+In order to maximise the usefulness of core data on Statistical Units, it may be advisable to publish it as linked data.
+The delivery of statistical units, using the technologies of Linked data, would facilitate re-use of statistical data in general by the community of Web developers and so, the development of applications using statistical units.